kharryhsu/Pymoney-Expense-Tracker/README.md

 6. Use `find` to filter records by category.
 7. Exit the program to save all changes.

+---

 ## Future Enhancements

 - Allow dynamic addition and removal of categories.
 - Add export functionality to generate reports.
 - Implement a graphical user interface (GUI).

+---

+## Contributions

+We welcome contributions! 🎉
+If you have ideas, suggestions, or improvements, feel free to fork this repository and submit a pull request.